Brianna López

 is a NYC-based dance artist.

+Before I had language for emotion, I understood sensation and rhythm.
 Dance taught me how to pay attention.
-Before I had language for emotion, I understood sensation and rhythm.
-Movement taught me how to listen.
-It taught me how to stay close to something intangible, shaping the way I relate to others and deepening my gratitude for moments of real connection.
+It taught me how to listen and how to remain close to something intangible, shaping the way I move through the world and deepening my gratitude for moments of genuine connection.

 Later in life, movement continued to mirror my trajectory.
 I moved often, at times living nomadically and attempting to build a life elsewhere.
 Through constant transition, I learned to hold meaning as it arrived—to recognize the fleeting nature of intimacy, place, and belonging without losing my openness to them.
-It has become a mysterious gift.
-I learned how to arrive without force, how to listen before acting, how to feel my way into unfamiliar rooms.
-Though it all, my body became both compass and home.
-That education still informs me.
+I learned how to arrive without force, how to listen before acting, and how to feel my way into unfamiliar rooms.
+Through it all, my body became both a compass and a home.

 My work inhabits these in-between spaces—not as absence, but as ground.
 I live between softness and speed, in the folds of weight and release, in the negotiation between urgency and stillness.
 I am drawn to sensation as architecture: how one moment unfolds into the next, how the body responds to itself, to others, and to the world it inhabits.
 I attend to texture, rhythm, and effort, to the subtle shifts that carry intention.
 Each motion holds a paradox—firmness in vulnerability, clarity in surrender, energy in quietude.